SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/07-formatting-via-cds-annotations/readme.md

 );
 ```

-We manually added two main blocks of annotations for the `Books` entity of the bookshop service to our SAP Fiori elements application.
+We manually added three main blocks of annotations for the `Books` entity of the bookshop service to our SAP Fiori elements application.
+The first two of them are relevant for the list report page of the application.
 The first code block contains simple labels for the fields of the entity.
 The second block contains annotations relevant for the list report page.
 Let's go through them one by one to make sure we really understand them:
 - Using the [`UI` vocabulary](https://github.com/SAP/odata-vocabularies/blob/main/vocabularies/UI.md), we specify the filters (`UI.SelectionFields`) available on the list report page.
 - The `UI.HeaderInfo` describes exactly that - information displayed in the header.
 - The unique indentifier (`UI.Identification`) for the `Books` entity is the `ID`.